August 09, 2016 / How To

 Learn how to create a custom granular cabochon setting in this easy pendant tutorial for your jewelry studio practice.
 Stretch your metalsmithing skills. ...

-Enjoy an afternoon in the studio creating beautiful cabochon pendants!
+Enjoy an afternoon in the studio creating beautiful cabochon settings!
 This how-to guide will show you step-by-step how to make custom cabochon settings in a few short hours.

-Next time you're in the jewelry making studio, experiment with setting a cabochon on sterling silver sheet to make a custom pendant.
+Next time you're in the jewelry making studio, experiment with cabochon setting with sterling silver sheet base plates to make a custom pendant.
 It takes about three hours and it's a perfect way to practice soldering layered joins.
 There are a lot of ways to make this project your own, so grab a cabochon and let's get started!

 Materials